ydchen0806/MetaCompress/README.md

 This script is used to perform meta-learning training on segmented data blocks.

+## `MAML_with_uncertainty_sampler.py`
+- **Uncertainty-based Sampling**:
+  This script sets different sampling probabilities for various samples based on their uncertainty.
+In meta-learning, it's essential to delve deeper into complex and uncertain samples to improve the model's adaptability and robustness.

+- **Advanced Meta-Learning Techniques**:
+  `MAML_with_uncertainty_sampler.py` implements advanced meta-learning strategies, making it a valuable addition to your toolkit for tackling more complex problems and improving your model's performance.

 ### `train_from_meta.py`

 This script starts the model compression process using the learned initialization parameters from meta-learning.